CyberTimon/Powerpointer-For-Local-LLMs/README.md

 - the generator sometimes ignores the selected slide count
 - the generator sometimes forgets to include the additional info

+Because of my "pro" code:
+- it's complicated to add new templates.
+I'm searching for an easier way

 Please report any issues and feel free to make a pull request to fix my code I wrote at night.

 Made by CyberTimon (timon@cybertimon.ch)